Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Summary and Conclusions

 \section{Summary and Conclusions}

 We investigated the masses and radii of planets resulting from coupled formation and evolution modeling under the assumption that water can be abundant on sub-Neptune and super Earth mass exoplanets.
 The underlying formation model relies on planetesimal accretion and includes both initially rocky and water-rich planets in the observable regime.
 The large water fraction on planets with masses ranging from Earth mass to tens of Earth masses is a prediction of planet formation models including orbital migration and was in a prior work found to match reasonably well the radius distribution of observed exoplanets around Solar-type stars \citep{Burn2024}.
 Here, we followed-up on this work and explore the mass-radius relations of these planets.
-Furthermore, we slightly revised the initial hydrogen and helium content and extend the simulations to lower stellar masses and discussed trends with stellar mass.
+Furthermore, we slightly revised the hydrogen and helium content after formation and extend the simulations to lower stellar masses and discussed trends with stellar mass.
 In \citet{Burn2024}, the water was mixed with H/He in the gaseous envelope or alternatively segregated from H/He and layered on top of the rocky core.
-Here, we additionally explore the effect of preferential removal of hydrogen over oxygen (fractionation) and sequestration of water into the interior of the planet.
+Here, we additionally explore the effect of preferential removal of hydrogen over oxygen (fractionation) and sequestration of water into the interior of the planet while improving the physical treatment of the layered scenario (i.e. by using a realistic equation of state).